-The University Nurse, Christina Schmid, is a trained and Registered Nurse (RN).
-The University Nurse is available to provide: treatment, advice and preventive health services to help facilitate the students' optimal physical, mental, emotional and social growth and development within the Franklin community.
-The University Nurse also supervises the health of the entire campus community and serves as a liaison between the health care community and the Franklin community.
-The Nurse makes referrals to other medical professionals when necessary and speaks English and Italian.
+The Coordinator of Student Medical Services and Well-being, Christina Schmid, is a trained and Registered Nurse (RN).
+The Coordinator of Student Medical Services and Well-being is available to provide: treatment, advice and preventive health services to help facilitate the students' optimal physical, mental, emotional and social growth and development within the Franklin community.
+The Coordinator of Student Medical Services and Well-being also supervises the health of the entire campus community and serves as a liaison between the health care community and the Franklin community.
+The Coordinator of Student Medical Services and Well-being makes referrals to other medical professionals when necessary and speaks English and Italian.

 The University Counselor, Corbin Moro, holds an M.A. in Clinical Psychology, a B.A. in psychology and a degree in hypnotherapy.
 She is a Swiss registered psychologist.
-The University Counselor provides private and group counseling to students and conducts Residence Advisor training sessions.
+The University Counselor provides private and group counseling to students and conducts Residence Assistant training sessions.
 The University offers the first two counseling sessions with the University Counselor each fall and spring semester at no cost to its students, after which their health insurance will be billed, or private payment will be arranged if preferred.
 Referrals to other professionals in the Lugano area, including an English speaking psychiatrist are also available.
 The counselor speaks English, Italian, and French and provides traditional clinical counseling, CBT, EMDR therapy, and hypnotherapy.

-For office hours and contact information of the University Nurse and the University Counselor, visit the Franklin website at: www.fus.edu/health-and-counseling/health-services.
+For office hours and contact information of the Coordinator of Student Medical Services and Well-being and the University Counselor, visit the Franklin website at: www.fus.edu/services/health